squishy-scsi/squishy/README.md

 The documentation is licensed under the Creative Commons [CC-BY-SA 4.0], the full text of which can be found in the [`LICENSE.docs`] file.

-Sachi, the mascot is dual-licensed under the [BSD-3-Clause] and the Creative Commons [CC-BY-SA].
+Sachi, the mascot is dual-licensed under the [BSD-3-Clause] and the Creative Commons [CC-BY-SA 4.0].

 [taperipper]: https://lethalbit.net/projects/taperipper/
 [Torii]: https://github.com/shrine-maiden-heavy-industries/torii-hdl